Tobique First Nation: Confrontation with New Brunswick Power Corporation

-The Tobique First Nation and the New Brunswick Power Corporation (NB Power) (a Crown corporation) have had a long history of confrontation over uses of the land and waters.
+Tobique First Nation and the New Brunswick Power Corporation (NB Power) (a Crown corporation) have had a long history of confrontation over uses of the land and waters.
 The First Nation rejected the company's bid to construct a hydro-electric dam on the Tobique River in 1844, and in 1895.
-By 1945 the provincial and federal governments had started development of a dam on the Tobique River, the Tobique Narrows Dam.
+By 1945, the provincial and federal Canadian governments had started development of a dam on the Tobique River, the Tobique Narrows Dam.

-In 1950 the Premier of New Brunswick approved the construction of the Mactaquac Dam in south-central New Brunswick without the consent of the Tobique First Nation, the legal landowners.
+In 1950, the Premier of New Brunswick approved the construction of the Mactaquac Dam in south-central New Brunswick without the consent of Tobique First Nation, the legal landowners.
 It was put into service in 1953.
 Despite a longstanding (1945) offer from Tobique to settle all disputes in exchange for unlimited use of the dam's power within Tobique for all domestic uses [and] business on the reservation.
 According to many reports, "this was never honoured.
 As soon as the community had power lines, they received power bills.
 The Band Council paid these bills for Elders and community members on social assistance."
-In 2008 the Tobique began to refuse to pay for the electricity generated by the plant on their land.
-They have said the damming of the river has created environmental problems.
+In 2008, the Tobique began to refuse to pay for the electricity generated by the plant on their land.
+They have also reported that the damming of the river has created environmental problems.

-In 2008 the Tobique began a protest, refusing to pay the "bills" from NB Power.
+In 2008, the Tobique began a protest, refusing to pay the "bills" from NB Power.
 In addition, they demanded that the company remove from the reserve construction debris, including barrels filled with toxic pesticides and herbicides, and PCBs, that dated to the dam's construction.
 When the company threatened to cut off power to the reserve, a number of residents set up a blockade at the dam, requiring NB Power trucks to register with the Nation before entry.
-In 2009 tensions escalated when an NB Power truck did not stop at a road block.
+In 2009, tensions escalated when an NB Power truck did not stop at a road block.
 Members of the Nation seized the NB Power truck.